nhoening/StoSim/doc/reference.rst

 simulations
 ^^^^^^^^^^^^
-Use this if you separate simulations into separate sub-configs.
+Use this if you separate simulations into separate sub-configs (see :ref:`sub_example`).
 This section is optional.

 :configs: